Early Prediction of Pathology Response of Chemoradiotherapy With FLT PET

-4D-PET/CT imaging with an injection of Fluoro-L-Thymidine at pre-CRT and post-CRT prior to esophagectomy.
+4D-PET/CT imaging with an injection of Fluoro-L-Thymidine at pre-Neoadjuvant Therapy and post-3 weeks Neoadjuvant Therapy prior to surgery.

 Other Name: FLT

-Please refer to this study by its ClinicalTrials.gov identifier: NCT01065818
+Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT01065818

 |United States, New York|